Database Setup

 You should see the application start without errors.
 If the database is unreachable, you will see a connection error in the logs.
 Verify from the shell:

-1> blog_repo:query("SELECT 1", []).
+1> blog_repo:query("SELECT 1 AS result", []).

 Now let's define our first schemas and watch Kura generate migrations automatically in Schemas and Migrations.